drodz11/colors-of-ozu/pages/about.md

   * `-vf fps=0.5,"scale=iw*sar:ih,setsar=1"` = this "video filter" samples 1 frame for every 2 seconds of video and scales the output to square pixels (see below for an explanation of why this is an important modification)
   * `directory/outputname_%04d.png` = specifies the directory for the stills to be saved, a sequential naming convention (outputname_0001, outputname_0002, and so on), and file format for the stills (this can, alternatively, be `.jpeg` or another file-type)

 After running this command, the output directory will become populated with still images, sequentially numbered and running the length of the video file (for a feature-length film, this will be 3,000-4,000 image files).
-As written above, the outputted stills will look like this:
+Executed as written above, the outputted stills will look like this:

+{% include figure.html filename="objects/aaa_square0090.png" caption="From _An Autumn Afternoon_ (1962)" %}

+If, however, we run the command without the `"scale"` option, our stills will look like this:

-{% include figure.html filename="objects/aaa_0090.png" caption="From _An Autumn Afternoon_ (1962)" %}
+{% include figure.html filename="objects/aaa_0090.png" caption="From _An Autumn Afternoon_ (1962) without pixel scaling" %}

+Notice how this second image looks "squished" or "stretched" in comparison to the first image.
+This distortion is

 ## Analysis